dimitri-a/new-hire-test/readme.md

 We are looking to make a simple staff search application.
 As the user types a *search query* the matching results are shown.

-### Tests
-We would like to see a few automated tests to ensure your code is running correctly.
-Do not worry about coding up a comprehensive suite, just one or two tests to show that you know how to construct and use tests.

-- We are using `Karma` + `mocha` + `expect.js` + `sinon.js` [if you need it].
-- These are already configured and will install when you run `npm i`
-- You can start the `Karma` tests by typing `npm test` or `karma start` into the command line at the root of the project
-- `Karma` is setup to automatically run any test suites found in the `test` folder (`test/**/*.js`)

 #### Desktop view:

 ![Desktop View](https://bitbucket.org/cogddt/new-hire-test/raw/master/documentation/desktop.png)